vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 ## Exercise 2: Configure external collaboration settings

-### Task 1 - Enable Guest Users to perform self service sign-up
+### Task 1 - Enable Guest Users to perform self-service sign-up

 In this task, you will configure settings to allow guest users to sign up for access on their own in Microsoft Entra by enabling the self-service sign-up feature.

-1. Open a browser tab to sign in to the Microsoft Entra Admin Center using the below URL:
+1. Open a browser tab to sign in to the Microsoft Entra Admin Center using the URL below:

    ```
    https://entra.microsoft.com